Jim McIngvale: Political donations and positions

+McIngvale paid for the funeral of Jocelyn Nungaray in 2024, stating that "if [the killers] wouldn't have been here, she would still be alive," in reference to the allegation that the two people arrested for the murder were illegal immigrants.
+He also criticized Harris County prosecutors in comparison to neighboring Montgomery County, which he believes is tougher on criminals.

 Personal life

-McIngvale and his wife, Linda, have four children.
+McIngvale married Olympic diver Cynthia Potter in 1975.
+Their marriage lasted three years before McIngvale filed for divorce, citing "conflict of personalities".
+He remarried to Linda McCullough in 1981.
+They have four children.
 He lives in the Northgate Forest community in an unincorporated area of Harris County, Texas.
 Ericka Mellon of the Houston Chronicle said that he was "one of Northgate's most recognizable residents."

-In 1992, McIngvale and his wife were executive producers of the action-comedy film Sidekicks starring Chuck Norris and Jonathan Brandis; and in return Norris did several television advertising commercials for Gallery Furniture, owned by Jim and Linda.
+In 1992, McIngvale and his wife were executive producers of the action-comedy film Sidekicks starring Chuck Norris and Jonathan Brandis; in return, Norris did several television advertising commercials for Gallery Furniture, owned by Jim and Linda.
 In June 2019, McIngvale suffered a possible transient ischemic attack.

 During the 2022 World Series, McIngvale attended Game 3 at Citizens Bank Park in Philadelphia.
 Phillies fans brought up the Astros sign stealing scandal and accusations of their second baseman Jose Altuve cheating.
 McIngvale responded by repeatedly yelling "fuck you" at the fans.
 After the incident, McIngvale referred to Philadelphia sports fans as the "worst fans ever."
-An article in The Houston Chronicle condemned McIngvale's interaction as an "expletive-ridden tirade" that showed the "dark side to his character."

 Sports gambling

-On February 3, 2022, McIngvale placed a $4.5 million wager on the Cincinnati Bengals to win Super Bowl LVI.
+On February 3, 2022, McIngvale placed an unsuccessful $4.5 million wager on the Cincinnati Bengals to win Super Bowl LVI.
 It officially set the record for the largest mobile wager in sports betting history.

-As a result of the Houston Astros claiming the 2022 World Series championship, Mack was awarded $75 million in total sports betting payouts, the highest total in sports betting history.
+As a result of the Houston Astros winning the 2022 World Series championship, Mack was awarded $75 million in total sports betting payouts, the highest total in sports betting history.

+McIngvale has lost $9.2 million betting on two CFP National Championship games.
+In 2022, he bet $6.2 million on the Alabama Crimson Tide to defeat the Georgia Bulldogs; Georgia won, 33–18.
+A year later, he once again bet against the Bulldogs, putting $3 million on the TCU Horned Frogs to pull an upset.
+Georgia instead won a second straight championship, 65–7, to date the biggest blowout ever in an FBS bowl game.